MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/simple-winui-example.md

 ---
-description: This topic walks you through the process of adding simple support for WinUI within a C++/WinRT project.
+description: This topic walks you through the process of adding basic support for WinUI within a C++/WinRT project.
 title: A simple C++/WinRT Windows UI Library example ms.date: 07/12/2019 ms.topic: article